 jwksCacheRefreshPolicy(jwksCacheRefreshPolicy)

-If a user executes a request with a key that is not found in the JWKS, it could be that the keys have rotated on the remote source, and not yet in the local cache.
-This policy lets you define the behavior for how to refresh the local cache during a request where an invalid key is provided.
+If a user sends a request with a key that is not found in the JWKS, the keys might have rotated on the remote source, but not yet in the local cache.
+Use this policy to configure how to refresh the local cache when handling a request that provides an invalid key.

 logoutPath(string)

 Path used to logout.
-If not provided, logout will be disabled.
+If unset or empty, logout is disabled.

 scopes(repeated string)